Synthetify/synthetify-protocol/docs/docs/technical/state.md

 * **last_update** - the slot of the last price update
 * **twap** - stands for [Time-weighted average price](https://en.wikipedia.org/wiki/Time-weighted_average_price)
 * **twac** - stands for Time-weighted average confidence
-* **status** - status, taken from oracle saved as [_PriceStatus_](https://github.com/Synthetify/synthetify-protocol/blob/8bd95bc1f4f31f8e774b2b02d1866abbe35404a5/programs/pyth/src/pc.rs#L14-L19), the token can be swapped only of status is equal to 1
+* **status** - status, taken from oracle saved as [_PriceStatus_](https://github.com/Synthetify/synthetify-protocol/blob/8bd95bc1f4f31f8e774b2b02d1866abbe35404a5/programs/pyth/src/pc.rs#L14-L19), the token can be swapped only if status is equal to 1
 * **confidence** - confidence of price in USD

 Every collateral and synthetic asset has to have a corresponding _Asset_ but they can share it.
 For example, BTC and xBTC will have common _Asset_ as they share a price.